MaxwellWjj/homepage-academic/content/home/essay.md

 widget: pages

 # This file represents a page section.
-headless: false
+headless: true
-active = false  # Activate this widget? true/false
+active: false  # Activate this widget? true/false

 # Order that this section appears on the page.
 weight: 100